Clark-Lab-Stuttgart/kk_tumor_migration_analysis/README.md

 This package contains several python scripts and ImageJ/FIJI macros that can aid in the analysis of collective migration patterns.

-All python scripts were written and tested in python 3.8
+All python scripts were written and tested in python 3.8.
+This package also works in python 3.9.
+For versions >3.9, you will run into problems with package versions.

+In case the `astropy` version is problematic during installation, just remove it from the requirements file and get everything else.
+After that, you can just run `python -m pip install astropy` and it should give you a working version that is compatible with the other packages.

 ## Requirements